aolawal/Stock-Forecasting-App/README.md

 ## Data Preprocessing & Exploratory Data Analysis (EDA)
 ## Procedure:
-### 1.The necessary libraries were imported
+### 1. The necessary libraries were imported
-### 2.The timeframe of the data to be downloaded from Yahoo Finance was defined and the necessary Ticker symbol was inserted for loading
+### 2. The timeframe of the data to be downloaded from Yahoo Finance was defined and the necessary Ticker symbol was inserted for loading
-### 3.The datasets were pre-processed to prepare the data for analysis:
+### 3. The datasets were pre-processed to prepare the data for analysis:
-### 4.The datasets were imported from Yahoo Finance and aggregated into a dataframe
+### 4. The datasets were imported from Yahoo Finance and aggregated into a dataframe
-### 5.The index was reset, and the necessary data were extracted from the dataframe
+### 5. The index was reset, and the necessary data were extracted from the dataframe
-### 6.The model was trained to fit the pre-processed data using FB Prophet
+### 6. The model was trained to fit the pre-processed data using FB Prophet
-### 7.The model was evaluated to detect anomalies
+### 7. The model was evaluated to detect anomalies
-### 8.The model was used to predict the price of selected stock using Matplotlib and FB prophet..
+### 8. The model was used to predict the price of selected stock using Matplotlib and FB prophet..

 ## Model Accuracy & Justification